BeaAnt/ansibleRepository/README.md

 `cd playbook`
 `ansible-playbook`(nomeplaybook.yaml)

-**playbook1.yaml** -the playbook invoke a module "ping" to connection test
+**playbook1.yaml** -the playbook invoke the module "ping" to test the connection
-**playbook2.yaml** -the playbook invoke a module "copy" to copy a file from the local machine to a location on the remote machine
+**playbook2.yaml** -the playbook invoke the module "copy" to copy a file from the local machine to a location on the remote machine
 **playbook3.yaml** -the playbook create to install docker and elk